mavryk-network/mavryk-taquito/docs/events.md

 ```

-## Subscribing to Events in Taquito
+## Subscribing to Events in Webmavryk
-Taquito provides a simple way for users to subscribe to certain events on the blockchain via the `PollingSubscribeProvider`.
+Webmavryk provides a simple way for users to subscribe to certain events on the blockchain via the `PollingSubscribeProvider`.

 ### Example
 #### Usage